by-student-2017/lammps_education_metal_win/potentials/meam/make_training_data_code/readme.txt

 #---------------------------------------------------------------------
 ## pseudopotentials
 Enter the pseudopotentials of the "pslibrary" to PBE or PBEsol directory.
-The list is in PSlibrary_PBE.json.
+The list is in PSlibrary_PBE.json or PSlibrary_PBEsol.json .
 PBE: https://pseudopotentials.quantum-espresso.org/legacy_tables/ps-library
 PBEsol: generate on q-e-qe-6.3 with pslibrary.1.0.0.tar.gz (https://dalcorso.github.io/pslibrary/)
 Note: https://dalcorso.github.io/pslibrary/PP_list.html <- The potential version was selected based on the description on this page.